syncfusion-content/blazor-docs/blazor/maps/layers.md

 ---
 layout: post
 title: Layers in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about the layers in Syncfusion Blazor Maps component and much more details.
+description: Checkout and learn here all about the Layers in Syncfusion Blazor Maps component and much more details.
 platform: Blazor
 control: Maps
 documentation: ug